quantum-package-manager/quantum/README.md

 Latest News: Updating has been added!

 Quantum is primarily a non-root package Manager, that aims to be able to install a wide variety of software without messing with `/`
 We also aim to be fast and user friendly, both to use and to write build files for.
-This was originally so [SEMC OS](https://github.com/semissioncontrol/semcOS) wouldnt have death by it's own package manager.<br>
+This was originally so [SEMC OS](https://github.com/semissioncontrol/semcOS) wouldn't have death by it's own package manager.<br>

 Build Dependencies are `lua5.3` & `premake5` available on Void Linux, Arch Linux, & Gentoo Linux (there's probably more)<br>
 Arch Linux: `lua53` & `premake`<br>